OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### find(s, p)

 Outputs, into an array, all consecutive substrings inside string s that match the [regex](#grel-supported-regex) pattern p.
-Unlike match(), find() can return several occurrences of the same pattern in a string, because it is not evaluating the regex against the string in its entirety.
+Unlike match(), find() can search out and return several occurrences of the same pattern in a string, because it is not evaluating the regex against the string in its entirety.
 For example, `"abeadsabmoloei".find(/[aeio]+/)` would result in [ "a", "ea", "a", "o", "oei" ].

 You can supply a string instead of p, by putting it in quotes, and OpenRefine will compile it into a regex pattern.
 Anytime you supply quotes, OpenRefine interprets the contents as a string, not regex.
 If you wish to use any regex notation, wrap the pattern in forward slashes, for example: `"OpenRefine is Awesome".find(/fine\sis/)` would return [ “fine is” ].

-### String Parsing and Splitting
+### String parsing and splitting

 ###### toNumber(o)